Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 - <sub>[Midway to Heaven](https://www.youtube.com/watch?v=hDI0geV03us&t=5s)</sub>
 - <sub>[Inside Out](https://www.youtube.com/watch?v=V9OPnV4_pd0)</sub>

 <sub>Each one of them were very different, but really good in their own ways.
-I liked all three.</sub>
+I liked all three!</sub>

 <sub>This sunday was the best.
 I'm really happy today.
-I'm feeling like crying out of this happiness, just little happy emotional feelings.</sub>
+I'm feeling like crying out of this happiness, just my little happy emotional feelings.</sub>

 <sub>Thank you God for everything. :)</sub>